Schedule a demo

 By applying the 5 Moments of Need methodology, you can effectively respond to the different times when employees need information and support.
 This model ensures that learning not only takes place in the classroom or during formal training, but is integrated into daily work practice.
 As a result, employees are better supported in their learning process and knowledge can be applied in a more natural and effective way.

-Pluvo is happy to help you apply this model in your organization.
-The combination of our learning platform with our didactic & technical service team ensures that the learning efficiency in your organization is much higher!
+Pluvo is happy to help you apply this model in your organisation.
+The combination of our learning platform with our didactic & technical service team ensures that the learning efficiency in your organisation is much higher!
 Contact us for the possibilities!